serranati/graded_lab2/template.md

 ### Problematic lines in the code
 The problematic lines in the code are primarily those that declare the buffer with a size of 20, even though we only expect single-character inputs like 'Y' or 'n'.

 Another issue is the use of scanf without proper bounds checking, which can lead to buffer overflow vulnerabilities.
-Additionally, the visibility of the fnR function could be problematic, as it might not be properly scoped or declared where needed.
+Additionally, the visibility of the 'fnR' function could be problematic, as it might not be properly scoped or declared where needed.

 Lastly, another issue is the handling of the first user input without any type checking, which can result in incorrect behavior if the input is not as expected.